Bela Tehsil: Geography

 Bela spans approximately 1,527 square kilometres.
 It borders Khuzdar District to the north, Kanraj Tehsil to the east, Uthal Tehsil to the southeast, Lakhra Tehsil to the south, and Awaran District to the west.
 The terrain is predominantly arid and desert-like, with rugged hilly terrain traversed by seasonal streams.
 Among its notable natural and historical features are the caves of Gondrani, and archeological site, and shrouded in local folklore.

 Bela has a hot desert climate (Köppen classification: BWh), characterised by hot, wet summers and short, mild winters.
 During the summer month, particular from May to July, mean temperature range between 25 C to 30 C, with extreme highs reaching up to 51 C in May.
 Winters are relatively short and warm, with average daytime temperatures around 16 C while the extreme minima is 0 C. Annual rainfall is limited, generally falling between 127 mm and 254 mm, mostly during the July to September monsoon season.
 The tehsil's vegetation is xerophytic, dominated by thorny shrubs, resilient bushes, scattered drought-tolerant trees, and seasonal ground flora adapted to arid conditions.

 Population

 According to 2023 census, Tehsil had 129,264 population living in 19,806 households, with 15,827 in rural areas and 3,979 in urban localities.
 While Bela shows a comparatively higher literacy rate than other tehsils in the district, significant challenges remain.
 The overall literacy rate is 40.98%, with a noticeable gender disparity: 51.87% for males and only 29.17% for females.
 This underscores continued barriers to education, particularly for women and girls.

 Languages

 In Sonmiani Tehsil, Balochi is the predominant language, spoken by approximately 106,105 individuals (82.07% of the population).
 Other languages include Sindhi (10,658 speakers, ~8.25%), and Brahui (4,327 speakers, ~3.35%), with the remaining population speaking various other languages.
-It is important to note that the Sindhi reported in this context largely refers to Lasi, a distinct local dialect of Sindhi also spoken in the costal region of Balochistan.
+The Sindhi reported in this context largely refers to Lasi, a distinct local dialect of Sindhi also spoken in the costal region of Balochistan.